Columbia Rediviva: History

 In 1790 she became the first American ship to circumnavigate the globe.
-During the first part of this voyage, she was accompanied by USS Lady Washington, named for Martha Washington, which served as tender for Columbia.
+During the first part of this voyage, she was accompanied by Lady Washington, named for Martha Washington, which served as tender for Columbia.
 In 1792, Captain Gray entered the Columbia River and named it after the ship.
 The river and its basin, in turn, lent its name to the surrounding region, and subsequently to the British colony and Canadian province located in part of this region.

 The ship was decommissioned and salvaged in 1806.
 A replica of Lady Washington is homeported at Grays Harbor Historical Seaport in Aberdeen, Washington.